chef/chef-web-docs/content/handlers.md

 end
 ```

-After it has run, the run status data can be loaded and inspected via Interactive Ruby (IRb):
+After it has run, the run status data can be loaded and inspected using Interactive Ruby (IRb):

 ```ruby
 irb(main):002:0> require 'json' => true